TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

     *   HTTP Referral Data, which may be included with Firefox’s installer, to understand the website domain or advertising campaign that referred you to our download page.
 This information helps us understand the effectiveness of our advertising campaigns and improve them.
     *   Other metrics tools from time to time, on an experimental basis.
 For example, we may do this to help evaluate a new metrics tool, or test existing metrics collection.

-You can control individual cookie preferences, indicate your cookie preferences to others, select text only emails, and opt-out of web analytics and optimization tools.
+You can control individual cookie preferences, indicate your cookie preferences to others, and opt-out of web analytics and optimization tools.
 Learn More

 *   **Cookie History**: You can accept or decline individual cookies in your Firefox preferences in the Tools/Options/Privacy history section.
 Note that certain features of our products and services may not function properly without the aid of cookies.

 *   **Do Not Track**: Mozilla does not track users across third party websites to provide targeted advertising.
 If you have configured your browser to send a “Do Not Track” signal when accessing our websites, Mozilla will not utilize any of the tools described in the Metrics section.

 *   **Email**: Our marketing communications are optional to receive and you can unsubscribe from the footer of the email or by updating your Mozilla email preferences.
-You can disable the functionality of clear GIFs by viewing emails from us in “text only” format.

 *   **Analytics &.
 Optimization**: Follow the instructions below to prevent data collection about your visits to Mozilla websites: